-What To Do When Having No Friends Is Starting to Get To You
+What To Do When Having No Friends Is Starting To Get To You

-Assess Your Situation
+Assess Your Social Situation

-Working On Social Skills
+Work On Your Social Skills

-Trying To Make New Friends
+Ways To Make New Friends

 Find People With Common Interests